Written by Dan Parry • 25 January, 2022

 One fact to remember is this, it’s very rare for people to look as nervous as they feel.
 Prepare yourself.
 Go over your speech out loud in front of a mirror, and go through things with and without your script, (if you have one).
 Practice on a friend or two if you can.
 Get to a position where you’re comfortable, and keep it fresh in your mind.
 Get a good night’s sleep before the day, and don’t drink alcohol or too much coffee beforehand.
 You may hate being nervous about it, but chances are if you weren’t suffering from a bit of anxiety, the speech or presentation may lack energy and purpose.

 According to TED curator Chris Anderson, the perfect presentation is one in which your personality shines through, something that can be achieved through a coachable process.
 At Working Voices, we can help you achieve this through a range of training courses on presenting.
-Start with the basics by learning to become a confident presenter or take a look at the pitching skills training.
-Learn to win over your audience by becoming a persuasive presenter, and hone your skills with storytelling Workshop.
+Start with the basics by learning to become a confident presenter or take a look at the pitching skills workshop.
+Learn to win over your audience by becoming a persuasive presenter, and hone your skills with Business storytelling Workshop.
 As part of your professional development goals for work, presentation skills are a great place to start.